MahmoudHegazi/python_tibiqa_tkinter_project/README.md

 ## Description :
 a two-dimensional tile-based game set in a fantasy world with pixel art graphics and a top-down perspective.
-(Online DeskTop python tkinter project)
+(final goal Online DeskTop python tkinter project)

 simple python game with tkinter